Conquer Candida Naturally:

 Secretory IgA is the secreted form of an antibody in the blood called IgA.
 IgA is produced in the blood, taken into the gut, secreted across the mucosal lining into that mucous layer that is the surface lining of our digestive tract.
 It is the mucosal immune barrier or first line immune defense (23).

 Everything we have already discussed helps provide an environment for healthy sIgA levels.
-I have my clients further support IgA production with high quality colostrum (Gut Defense), beta glucan and L-glutamine supplementation.
+I have my clients further support IgA production with Vitamin C, olive leaf extract and beta glucan supplementation.
+We have all of these immune strengthening agents in our Immunocharge supplement

 Restoring the Gut Lining: